vincentreynaud/olympiabukakkis/README.md

 As an example:
 The file `work-on-progress.md` with `type: "work"` and `title: "Work on Progress"` will generate a page under the url https://olympiabukkakis.com/work/work-on-progress/

 If these entries are entered incorrectly they will generate bugs and crash the build process for the website.
-Misspellings in other entries won't necessarily crash the website but will simply appear in the rendered website.

-##### The titles per section need to be unique, in order for the site to differentiate between different documents.
+Misspellings in other entries won't necessarily crash the website but will simply appear in the rendered website. **The titles per section need to be unique, in order for the site to differentiate between different documents**.

 #### Pages content